denzgrant/denzgrant/README.md

 ### Hello There! :computer:
   Welcome to my github!

-  I'm a software developer who is currently ulitizing Flutter and Dart for mobile development.
+  I'm a software developer who is currently ulitizing Flutter and Dart for mobile development and React.js for web development.

   I love to learn new things and intrigued by web development and programming.